What if a student approaches me requesting an accommodation but I have not received notification from the Office of Specialized Services?

 Be supportive regarding your child’s successes and failures.
 Encourage and practice advocacy and decision making skills with your child.
 Encourage your child to initiate their own appointments and communications with the Office of Specialized Services staff, instructors, and other college personnel.
 Remain connected through quality communication with your child in order to stay informed regarding their progress in college.

-Will the IEP my child used in high school apply to the college setting?
+Will the IEP a student used in high school apply to the college setting?

 The Individual Education Plan (IEP) ends when the student completes high school.
 Some of the accommodations listed in the IEP may apply at the college setting under the Americans with Disabilities Act (ADA) and/or Section 504 of the Rehabilitation Act of 1973.
 This will depend on how the information in the IEP meets the college documentation guidelines.